 Santa received a notice of violation(1926.1053) Ladders which is #6 on OSHA’s TopTen violations for 2019.
+(Due to 39% increase in violations over last year now #3.
+Don’t kid yourself, ladders can kill).

-- Ladder missing rungs, cracked or broken rungs, broken side rails or broken spreaders should never be used and immediately tossed into the trash.
+- Ladder missing rungs, cracked or broken rungs, broken side rails, or broken spreaders should never be used and immediately tossed into the trash.

 - Set up the ladder on a firm flat even surface.
 Using a ladder on an incline may only hasten your fall.

-- Always open a ladder and lock the spreaders in place before using so you have a firm base to work on.
+- Always open a ladder and lock the spreaders in place before using them so you have a firm base to work on.

 - Don’t stand on the top cap.
 It’s not a step or a place to stand on.
 It also makes the ladder less stable and more possible of a fall.